 Hedgerows in Delta are rows of native trees and shrubs planted along field edges.
-Farmers may be eligible to receive \$300/acre for hedgerows enrolled in the program.
+In 2015, DF&WT established two hedgerows within the lower Fraser River delta, totaling 0.36 of an acre.
+Plant species were selected for structural diversity and pollinator habitat.
 For more information on Hedgerows, visit deltafarmland.ca

 The ecology of hedgerows is complex and relatively un-quantified in Delta.
 It is difficult to determine exactly how hedgerows contribute to crop production, but it is known that the presence of flowering shrubs and trees attracts pollinating insects.
-Pollinating insects are required for fruit set in a number of local agricultural crops, including tomatoes, berry crops (blueberry, strawberry, raspberry, and cranberry) and cucurbits (squash, including zucchini, pumpkins, and cucumbers).
+Pollinating insects are required for fruit set in a number of local agricultural crops, including tomatoes, berry crops (blueberry, strawberry, raspberry, and cranberry) and cucurbits (squash, zucchini, pumpkins, and cucumbers).
 It has been argued that hedgerows harbor both beneficial and pest arthropods, but little work has been conducted in Delta to determine the insect communities present in hedgerows.